mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 become adapted to hearing impaired people?
 Why can’t all the big publishing houses also adapt their books to vision impaired people?
-Considering the fact that “characteristics like ethnicity, race, sex, and disability are all interwoven” (Arsch 11) in one’s experience, an important question comes to the fore, the question of authenticity.
+Considering the fact that “characteristics like ethnicity, race, sex, and disability are all interwoven” (Asch 11) in one’s experience, an important question comes to the fore, the question of authenticity.
 If a person does not come from the Native American community, do they have the right to write about the history and tradition of Native American